 - The sales and marketing, which drive customer acquisition and revenue

 And while the employees and sales and marketing stay relatively unchanged, the biggest update is currently happening in the IT infrastructure layer.

 There are three major customers requirements, which have increased and thus drive this update:

 - lower price

 You can meet all these three criteria by adopting innovation in the IT infrastructure layer.
 In addition, you need to add a focus on support and a personal touch and you will be able to sustain and grow your hosting business.

 How to build an efficient, fast and reliable web hosting infrastructure?

 But most of all – it will help your business differentiate and grow.
-The benefits of using software defined technologies are described by users in pure business terms: higher margins, more customers, lower customer churn, less support tickets, more word of mouth referrals.
+The benefits of using software-defined technologies are described by users in pure business terms: higher margins, more customers, lower customer churn, fewer support tickets, more word of mouth referrals.

-Customer behavior is changing, hosting is changing and market is changing!
+Customer behavior is changing, hosting is changing and the market is changing!
 Stay informed and innovate!

 If you have any questions feel free to contact us at [email protected]